sisk-http/website/static/docs/fundamentals/requests.md

 It is also possible to determine if there is a body in the request and if it is loaded with the properties [HasContents](/spec/Sisk/Core/Http/HttpRequest/HasContents), which determines if the request has contents and [IsContentAvailable](/spec/Sisk/Core/Http/HttpRequest/IsContentAvailable) which indicates that the HTTP server fully received the content from the remote point.

 > Sisk follows the RFC 9110 "HTTP Semantics", which doens't allow certain requests methods to have body.
-These requests will immediately drop an 400 (Bad Request) with the `ContentServedOnNotSupportedMethod` status.
+These requests will immediately drop an 400 (Bad Request) with the `ContentServedOnIllegalMethod` status.
 Requests with bodies are not allowed in methods GET, OPTIONS, HEAD and TRACE.
 You can read the [RFC 9910](https://httpwg.org/specs/rfc9110.html) here.
+>
+> You can disable this feature by turning [ThrowContentOnNonSemanticMethods](http://localhost:5151/#/spec/Sisk/Core/Http/HttpServerFlags) to `false`.

 ## Getting the request context